awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 1. In the navigation pane, choose **Preferences**\.

-1. For **Weekly Email Notification Preferences**, select whom to notify for your check results\.
+1. For **Weekly Email Notification**, select whom to notify for your check results\.
 You can add and remove contacts from the [Account Settings](https://console.aws.amazon.com/billing/home#/account) page in the AWS Billing and Cost Management console\.

-1. For **Notification Language**, choose the language for the email message\.
+1. For **Language**, choose the language for the email message\.

 1. Choose **Save Email Preferences**\.